ballab1/container_build_framework/docs/Installation.md

 ## Installation

 The framework is installed as a submodule within the `build` folder of a GIT repo.
 This may be an existing repo, or a new repo.
+The first step is to add the scripts that drive the framework to your project as a submodule.
+The submodule you are adding is the "DevEnablement/container_build_framework" repository.
+The scripts in this repository properly load all the data and run all the scripts in the "build" and "build/action_folders" directories.

-In the root folder of your GIT project, type the following:
+If you are adding the framework to an existing project, in the root folder of your GIT project, type the following:
 ```bash
 GIT_LFS_SKIP_SMUDGE=1 git submodule add https://github.com/ballab1/container_build_framework.git build/container_build_framework
 ```